gh-andre/KeePassFont/README.md

 effective pixels.
 This repository is an attempt to address the need for larger fonts in KeePass for those who feel comfortable building it from the source.

+Note that starting with v2.55.0, the target font size was changed from `10pt` to `11pt` in this repository, which works best on 4K displays.
+However, this may result in some dialogues rendered partially cut off on displays with lower resolutions.
+Make sure to test large dialogues, such as generating master passwords or the options dialogues, before switching to this version.

 ### XSL Template to Export All Fields and History